Withdrawals

 Appeals for Fee Refunds

-The University Fee Appeals Committee operates under the direction of the University Controller and addresses requests for relief in fee related matters, such as but not limited to:
+The University of West Florida utilizes a Fee Appeals Committee to address requests for relief in fee-related matters, including, but not limited to,

-1. requests for refund of fees assessed for late registration, late payment, and/or reinstatement;
+1. requests for refund of fees assessed for late registration, late payment, or reinstatement;

 3. requests for refunds upon withdrawal.

-The University Registrar and the University Controller have authority to waive fees and to approve specific categories of appeals concerning their areas of responsibility without convening the Committee.
-However, no appeal will be denied without the review of the Committee.
+The Registrar and the Controller may waive fees and approve specific categories of appeals concerning their areas of responsibility without Committee review.
+However, Committee review is required prior to the denial of any appeal.

-2. Death of the student or death in the immediate family (parent, spouse, child, sibling—copy of obituary notice or death certificate required); or
+2. Death of the student or death in the immediate family (parent, spouse, child, sibling);

-3. Student’s illness of such duration and severity, as confirmed in writing by a physician, that completion of the term is precluded.
+3. Complete withdrawal of the student from all courses due to illness of the student that is confirmed in writing by a physician, stating that completion of the term is precluded; or

 Students in a deferred status should consult the Cashier’s Office regarding fee liability.